Cgraziuso/C.Graziuso-Git-Protocol/README.md

 The test cases analyzed are the following:

  ## GitProtocolImpl
-createRepository: creates a new repository; (TRUE)
+ -createRepository: creates a new repository; (TRUE)
-createSecondRepository: creation of a new repository but it's duplicated; (FAILS)
+ -createSecondRepository: creation of a new repository but it's duplicated; (FAILS)
-addFilesToRepository: adds a list of File in a local repository; (TRUE)
+ -addFilesToRepository: adds a list of File in a local repository; (TRUE)
-addFilesToRepositoryRepoErrata: a peer adds a list of files to an incorrect repository; (FAILS)
+ -addFilesToRepositoryRepoErrata: a peer adds a list of files to an incorrect repository; (FAILS)
-addFilesToRepositoryInesistente: a peer adds a list of files to an repository that not exist; (FAILS)
+ -addFilesToRepositoryInesistente: a peer adds a list of files to an repository that not exist; (FAILS)
-commit: a peer commits after adding files to the local repository; (TRUE)
+ -commit: a peer commits after adding files to the local repository; (TRUE)
-commitRepoSbagliata: a peer commits after adding files to an incorrect repository; (FAILS) pushTrePeer : three peers push in sequence; (TRUE) ConflittoPush : the push of all commits fails because the repository isn't updated; (FAILS) pullSuccess : pulls the files from the network successfully; (TRUE) PushRepositoryInesistente :  the push of all commits fails because the repository not exist; (FAILS) pullRepositoryInesistente : a peer pulls to a non-existent repository; (FAILS) pullRepositoryAggiornata : a peer pulls but the repository is already updated; (TRUE) createInitialRepository : creates a new repository with no all arguments; (TRUE) createSecondInitialRepository : creation of a new inital repository fails but it's duplicated; (FAILS)
+ -commitRepoSbagliata: a peer commits after adding files to an incorrect repository; (FAILS) -pushTrePeer : three peers push in sequence; (TRUE) -ConflittoPush : the push of all commits fails because the repository isn't updated; (FAILS) -pullSuccess : pulls the files from the network successfully; (TRUE) -PushRepositoryInesistente :  the push of all commits fails because the repository not exist; (FAILS) -pullRepositoryInesistente : a peer pulls to a non-existent repository; (FAILS) -pullRepositoryAggiornata : a peer pulls but the repository is already updated; (TRUE) -createInitialRepository : creates a new repository with no all arguments; (TRUE) -createSecondInitialRepository : creation of a new inital repository fails but it's duplicated; (FAILS)
-pushRepoDiversa: a peer pushes to a repository different than the local one; (FAILS) pullRepoDiversa : a peer pulls a repository different than the local one; (FAILS)
+ -pushRepoDiversa: a peer pushes to a repository different than the local one; (FAILS) -pullRepoDiversa : a peer pulls a repository different than the local one; (FAILS)

  ## GitProtocolImplUsers
 This class attempts to simulate an iteration that four peers have with the system.
 In particular, it explores all possible cases of Repository exploration and simulates a communication of four peers through 4 push / pull in sequence.
 Obviously all the operations of create, addFile and commit have been used.

 # Dockerfile
-FROM alpine/git as clone
+FROM maven:3 as builder
+RUN apt-get update && apt-get -y install git
 ARG url
 WORKDIR /app
 RUN git clone ${url}

-FROM maven:3.5-jdk-8-alpine as builder
 ARG project
-WORKDIR /app
-COPY --from=clone /app/${project} /app
+WORKDIR /app/${project}
 RUN mvn package

 FROM openjdk:8-jre-alpine
+WORKDIR /app
+ARG project
 ARG artifactid
 ARG version
 ENV artifact ${artifactid}-${version}.jar
-WORKDIR /app
 ENV MASTERIP=127.0.0.1
 ENV ID=0
-COPY --from=builder /app/target/${artifact} /app
+COPY --from=builder /app/${project}/target/${artifact} /app

 CMD /usr/bin/java -jar ${artifact} -m $MASTERIP -id $ID

 For better readability of the Dockerfile, labels have been inserted to better identify the various images used.
-The first alpine / git image was tagged with "clone" while maven: 3.5-jdk-8-alpine with "builder".
+The first maven:3 image was tagged with "builder".
 To adapt the Dockerfile to all projects of the same type, arguments have been added.
 In Docker, parameters can be passed using the ENV or ARG options.
 Both are set using the --build-arg option on the command line.
 The url, project, artifactid and version arguments which are respectively the url of the Git-hub project, the name of this project, the artifactid present in pom.xml and finally the version of the package.
 These arguments passed by command line during the build will allow the creation of the image of the developed project.